aksommerville/egg2/etc/doc/eau-format.md

  - Meta 0x77 Channel Headers.
  - Meta 0x78 Text.
 If one of those is present, compiler should not attempt to synthesize any content from other MIDI events.
+More than one of either of them is an error.

 In the absence of Meta 0x77 Channel Headers, we generate headers based on:
  - Bank Select.